glm729/code-examples/README.md

 semester of 2019.
 Automated testing of the Rare Disease Registry Framework primarily uses the Python packages Aloe and Selenium.
-I have written scripts for automation of the Patient Reported Outcomes (PROMS) surveys, which were modified to accept input data via CSV as requested by Lee Render, using the Selenium package.
+I have written scripts for automation of the Patient Reported Outcomes (PROMS) surveys, which were modified to accept input data via CSV as requested by Lee Render (see @id2359), using the Selenium package.
 I have recently been writing new features and steps for extending current testing routines, including introducing tests for an additional registry which was not previously covered.

 ### Other languages